Strix007/wsl/README.md

 - [Contributing](#contributing)

 ## Caution
-This repo is tailored towards a 1920x1080 system to things may not look correct on other resolutions.
+This repo is tailored towards a 1920x1080 system so things may not look correct on other resolutions.
 This is something yourself to get working on your system.
 I might make things a bit more friendly on other resolutions in the future.

 You need to be a little familiar with the following to get the most out of this repo